-(17) Where a proposal includes an Indigenous Australian name or wording, appropriate UWS and community consultation must be undertaken.
+(17) Where a proposal includes an Indigenous Australian name or wording, appropriate University and community consultation must be undertaken.
 This may include seeking advice from the Indigenous Advisory Council, Badanami Centre for Indigenous Education, Indigenous Australian staff and students and/or other community consultation processes.

 (18) The proposal will include a recommendation regarding the length of time that the naming rights will be in place.
 Naming rights would usually be approved for the life of the property, organisational unit, academic position or scholarship/prize but they may be approved for any period of time depending on the nature of the item and the reason for naming.